OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/index.md

 [this Eventbrite page](https://www.eventbrite.com/e/computational-mathematics-with-jupyter-registration-29379662361)
 and click on the "Register" button and then on "Checkout".

+The list of participants registered so far can be viewed [here](participants.md).

 # Travel and accommodation

 Attendees are asked to make their own arrangements for travel and accommodation.
 You may